Bringing Your Portrait to 3D Presence: Conclusion

 \section{Conclusion}

 We present a unified framework for reconstructing animatable 3D human avatars, spanning head-only, half-body, and full-body inputs within a single model.
-We train our model entirely on synthetic data yet generalizes well to in-the-wild portraits.
+We train our model entirely on synthetic data, yet it generalizes well to in-the-wild portraits.
 Extensive experiments across head, upper-body, and full-body benchmarks demonstrate state-of-the-art or competitive performance, along with strong novel view synthesis and versatile applications such as reenactment, appearance editing, and multi-view fusion.

 Despite these advances, our framework still has limitations.
-It relies on a proxy mesh that may fail under extreme or highly articulated poses, leading to noticeable reconstruction errors.
-And although our synthetic data manifold provides diverse identities and appearances, the views are still sparse, with limited side or rear perspectives, resulting in incomplete viewpoint coverage during training.
+It relies on a proxy mesh that may fail in extreme or highly articulated poses, leading to noticeable reconstruction errors.
+Although our synthetic data manifold provides diverse identities and appearances, the views are still sparse, with limited side or rear perspectives, resulting in incomplete viewpoint coverage during training.

 Future work will explore weakly pose-dependent representations to mitigate these issues and further enhance robustness and generalization.
+We also believe that improving viewpoint coverage and reducing the dependence on proxy geometry could further strengthen performance in more unconstrained real-world scenarios.